You want smart political talk without the meltdowns?

 They believe there is a threshold of Americans they can injure and potentially even kill and not have it come back on them.

-But these groups are small groups, they hit and miss, they move around, but not against Iran.
+They move around, but not against Iran.

-And so I think the president, if he hasn't done so, and I don't know what he's tried to do privately through intermediaries, but what he has the message pretty clearly to them is you can't hide behind this facade anymore.
+And so I think the president, if he hasn't done so, and I don't know what he's tried to do privately through intermediaries, but what he has to message pretty clearly to them is you can't hide behind this facade anymore.

 It is the only way to deter this from happening.